< Back to Thought Leadership

 Contact Blue about Annual Wellness Visits

-At Blue, we encourage healthcare organizations to promote Medicare Annual Wellness Visits, as from the patient perspective they promote healthy habits, lead to disease detection, and for most services, are offered at no co-pay to the patient.
-If you would like to learn more about Medicare Annual Wellness Visits, please reach out to your local Blue & Co. advisor, or one of our AWV experts Brandon Bond or John Wortley.
+At Blue & Co., we encourage healthcare organizations to promote Medicare annual wellness visits, as they promote patient health, can lead to disease detection, and are offered at no cost to the patient.
+If you would like to learn more about implementing Medicare annual wellness visits at your practice, please reach out to your local Blue & Co. advisor, or one of our AWV experts Brandon Bond or John Wortley.

 Brandon Bond, Senior Consultant